se-edu/se-book/documentation/guidelines/aimForComprehensibility/what/text.md

 <div id="body">

 Technical documents exist to help others understand technical details.
-Therefore, **it is not enough for the documentation to be accurate and comprehensive, it should also be comprehensible too**.
+Therefore, **it is not enough for the documentation to be accurate and comprehensive; it should also be comprehensible**.

 </div>